truenas/documentation/content/SCALE/SCALETutorials/Storage/Datasets/PermissionsSCALE.md

 {{< /hint >}}
 ## ACL Types in SCALE

-TrueNAS SCALE offers two ACL types: POSIX which is the SCALE default, and NFSv4.
+TrueNAS SCALE offers two ACL types: POSIX (the SCALE default) and NFSv4.
 For a more in-depth explanation of ACLs and configurations in TrueNAS SCALE, see our [ACL Primer]({{< relref "ACLPrimer.md" >}}).

 ## Viewing Permissions

 Basic ACL permissions are viewable and configurable on both the **Add Dataset** and **Edit Dataset** screens.
 Click **Advanced Options** to access the **ACL Type** and **ACL Mode** settings.

-Advanced ACL permissions are viewable on the **Dataset Permissions** widget, but only editable for non-root datasets.
+Advanced ACL permissions are viewable on the **Dataset Permissions** widget, but are only editable for non-root datasets.

 ![ViewRootDatasetPermissionsWidget](/images/SCALE/22.02/ViewRootDatasetPermissionsWidget.png "View Root Dataset Permissions")